dozieeze/DFT-Hub-U-ML-Predictor/README.md

 **Explanation:**
 - **Purpose:** This function performs Leave-One-Out Cross-Validation (LOO-CV) to evaluate multiple regression models on multiple target variables.
 - **Process:** For each model and each target variable, it trains the model on all but one sample (leaving one out) and tests on the left-out sample.
 This process repeats until every sample has been left out once.
 - **Outputs:** It returns evaluation results (average metrics across all folds) and detailed data for the best performing fold for each model and target.
+The best fold is determined based on the Mean Squared Error (MSE) of the test set.

 **Note on R² Calculation:**
 - R² is not calculated when there is only one sample in LOO-CV, as it requires more than one sample to be meaningful.
 Therefore, R² is set to NaN (Not a Number) in such cases.

 ##### K-Fold Cross-Validation Function